Extended-Thunder/send-later/index.md

 delivery time has arrived.
 The default, once per minute, is adequate for most people.
-In rare cases, you may need to use a higher value (lower frequency) if you have a very large number of messages in your Drafts folder and the Send Later progress bar at the bottom of your Thunderbird window never goes away.
+In rare cases, you may need to use a higher value (lower frequency) if you have a very large number of messages in your Drafts folder and the Send Later status indicator at the bottom of your Thunderbird window is constantly "Checking".

 ### "Send" does "Send Later"

-If it is enabled, this preference causes the scheduling dialog to pop up not only when you run the "Send Later" command, but also, when you run "Send", whether it's by clicking the "Send" button, selecting File \|
-Send Now, or typing Ctrl-Enter.
+If it is enabled, this preference causes the scheduling dialog to pop up not only when you run the "Send Later" command, but also, when you run "Send", whether it's by clicking the "Send" button, selecting `File > Send Now`, or typing `Ctrl-Enter`.
 It'll therefore prevent you from accidentally sending a message now that you meant to schedule for later.
 This feature is *not* enabled by default.